-Rosh Hashanah 2011 will start after sunset September 28.
-We celebrated last year and plan to this year as well.
+Rosh Hashanah 2012 will start after sunset September 16.
+We celebrated last year and really enjoyed it.
 There are plenty of good books and websites to help your children (and you!) understand more about Rosh Hashanah.
 Here are some of my favorites:

 - chabad.org This site has lots of information about all the Jewish holidays, with games, activities, recipes and more.
 There’s even a page with a “to-do” list to help you remember when to light the candles and what to say on each day.

-- Akidsheart.com has some nice coloring pages with explanations and Bible verses about trumpets and the holiday
+- Akidsheart.com has some nice coloring pages with explanations and scriptures about trumpets and the holiday

 - schoolfamily.com has a long page of links to coloring pages, word searches and crossword with a Rosh Hashanah theme